quantumquasar/sRNA_target_hybridization/README.md

-Small-RNA target prediction by leveraging pulse and MAPS techniques, and RNA hybridization.
+Small-RNA target prediction by leveraging RNA hybridization using sequences from pulse and MAPS techniques in *Salmonella*.
+Sequences are filtered and passed through *IntaRNA* to predict hybridization models.